sebranly/video-game-tester/README.md

 :x: Things that could be improved:

 - :earth_americas: No English support within the game
-- :octocat: The code is not open-source (see TBD)
+- :octocat: The code is not open-source (see [this section](https://github.com/sebranly/video-game-tester/blob/master/README.md#open-source))
 - :game_die: The 3D mode is not well done at all, I didn't notice the change at first and went back to the settings to see if it was correctly saved.
 A real isometric view would look better and isn't that hard to implement (compared to real 3D).
 - :floppy_disk: Some issues about saving (as I didn't move the application within the `Applications` folder on Mac)
 - :rewind: While in-game, it's not possible to pause/exit the game